top of page

 Background

-Landscapes and the associated biota coevolve as a result of complex and reciprocal interactions between physical and ecological processes.
-By sculpting landforms through erosion and deposition of sediment, physical earth surface processes create, reshape, and destroy habitat for living organisms.
-In return, animals and plants modify their habitat, thereby altering these earth surface processes.
-In order to better understand how landscape and ecosystem function, predict their responses to environmental change, and to guide conservation and restoration efforts, it is crucial to understand these complex inter-relationships.
+Landscapes and their associated biota coevolve through complex, reciprocal interactions between physical and ecological processes.
+By shaping landforms through erosion and sediment deposition, earth surface processes create, modify, and disturb habitat for living organisms.
+In turn, plants and animals (including humans) alter their physical environment, thereby influencing these same earth surface processes.
+To understand how landscapes and ecosystems function, predict their responses to environmental change, and guide effective conservation and restoration, it is essential to understand these interdependent relationships.

 Basin scale